poetapp/documentation/rdd/timestamp-receipts.md

 - https://github.com/poetapp/node/issues/112
 - https://github.com/poetapp/node/issues/293

+## Receipts Generation

+Receipts are actual files a user requests, downloads and stores.
+These receipts contain all the data necessary to cryptographically prove that a file existed at a point in time.

+This is achieved by storing all the data necessary to regenerate the hash that was stored in the blockchain: the file that we want to validate and the hashes of other necessary files of the same batch.

+In practice, the verification algorithm requires:
+- the hash of the block at which the timestamp was stored,
+- the verifiable claim that we want to validate,
+- the work addressed by the verifiable claim,
+- and the hashes of other necessary files of the same verifiable claim batch.

+## Receipt Verification

+The verification algorithm will need to follow these steps:
+- Ensure the Verifiable Claim's id is correct, using Po.et-JS
+- Calculate the hash of the work and ensure it matches the one provided in the Verifiable Claim
+- Create a Merkle Tree with the id of the Verifiable Claim provided, along with the ids of the verifiable claims provided in the receipt
+- Download the timestamp from the blockchain, given the blockHash provided in the receipt
+- Compare the downloaded timestamp against the Merkle Root

+## Merkle Trees

+Using a Merkle Tree provide a deterministic way to reduce a set of hashes to a single hash and also allows us to reduce the amount of hashes that need to be stored and calculated.
+The latter is an optimization rather than a requirement, but it is a standard in the industry.

+## Implementation

-## Solution 1 — IPFS Hash as Receipt
+### Approach 1 — IPFS Hash as Receipt

+We should be able to deterministically generate the same multihash IPFS generates for a given file.

-We'd need to store the [different variables that IPFS uses to calculate the hash](https://discuss.ipfs.io/t/how-to-calculate-file-directory-hash/777) in the timestamp receipt to be able to validate the timestamp.
+We would need to store the [different variables that IPFS uses to calculate the hash](https://discuss.ipfs.io/t/how-to-calculate-file-directory-hash/777) in the timestamp receipt to be able to validate the timestamp.

 With Claim Batching this would include understanding how the hash of a directory is affected by its content.

 See https://github.com/poetapp/node/issues/112 for related issues with generating IPFS hashes without the IPFS binary.

-### Pros
+#### Pros
 - No modification to our timestamping process
+- No extra cost in fees.
 - Would need to learn more about IPFS.
-- No extra cost in fees.

 ### Cons
 - Would require plenty of research.
-- Unknown factor.
-Can't estimate effort due to research requirement.
+- IPFS does not provide enough or good documentation about this.
+- Requires further experimentation and research.
+- Would need to learn more about IPFS.

-## Solution 2 — MERKLE_ROOT(RIPEMD160(SHA256(verifiableClaimId)))
+### Approach 2 — Add Timestamp to Anchor

-Alternatively we can store the Merkle Root of the verifiable claims included in the verifiable claim batch right along the IPFS Directory Hash in the OP_RETURN data for the receipt to be storage-protocol-independent.
+We can store the Merkle/Patricia Root of the Verifiable Claims included in the Verifiable Claim Batch after the IPFS Directory Hash in the OP_RETURN data for the receipt to be storage-protocol independent.

 OP_RETURN seems to support [up to 83 bytes](https://bitcoin.org/en/developer-guide#null-data) of data (was 40 for a while). sha256 uses 32 bytes.
 We could RIMEMD160 it to reduce it to 20 bytes, as OTT does.